glag2/raspi-car/README.md

 ## To Do:

-- dashcam
-- OBD II
+- Find a cheap OBD II solution

 ## Raspberry Configuration